snowflakedb/snowpark-python/snowpark_style_guide.md

 performance if it operates efficiently on batches of rows and there will less transformation logic required if you are calling into libraries that operation on Pandas DataFrames or Pandas arrays.

-Pandas(Vectorized) UDFs could be registered similarly as UDFs by `snowflake.snowpark.functions.pandas_udf` or `snowflake.snowpark.functions.udf` function.
+Pandas(Vectorized) UDFs can be registered similarly to UDFs by using the `snowflake.snowpark.functions.pandas_udf` or the `snowflake.snowpark.functions.udf` function.

 ```python